 Reporting obligations

 Pty Ltd companies need to lodge annual financial reports with the Australian Securities and Investments Commission (ASIC).
-These reports include the company’s financial statements, directors’ and auditor’s reports.
-Additionally, they must report changes such as changes in the company’s details, in directors or shareholders, to the ASIC.
+These reports include the company’s financial statements and directors’ and auditor’s reports.
+Additionally, they must report changes, such as changes in the company’s details, in directors or shareholders, to the ASIC.

 Tax obligations